Northern sawtail catshark

-The northern sawtail catshark (Figaro striatus) is a little-known species of catshark, and part of the family Scyliorhinidae, endemic to northeastern Australia.
+The northern sawtail catshark (Figaro striatus) is a little-known species of deepwater catshark, belonong to the family Pentanchidae, endemic to northeastern Australia.
 It is demersal in nature and inhabits the upper continental slope at a depth of 300–420 m.
 A small, slender species growing no longer than 42 cm, the northern sawtail catshark is characterized by a series of dark, narrow saddles along its back and tail, and rows of prominently enlarged dermal denticles along the upper edge of its caudal fin and the underside of its caudal peduncle.
 The International Union for Conservation of Nature (IUCN) does not yet have enough information to assess its conservation status.

 Taxonomy

 The first known specimens of the northern sawtail catshark were collected during exploratory surveys conducted off northeastern Australia in the 1980s, and provisionally termed Galeus sp.
 B. It was formally described by Daniel Gledhill, Peter Last, and William White in a 2008 Commonwealth Scientific and Industrial Research Organisation (CSIRO) publication, in which they also resurrected the genus Figaro, until then considered a junior synonym of Galeus.
 The specific epithet striatus means "striped" in Latin.
 The type specimen is a 42 cm long adult male caught south of the Saumarez Reefs, Queensland, on November 17, 1985.